Summer in England

 From the boat, it was difficult to see the falls through the mist, but it was fun.
-We got a better view when we walked to the brink afterwards.
-We wandered up Carlton Hill, which is like a mini Las Vegas, but full of haunted houses, waxwork museums and houses of fun on various themes.
-After a quick (and unprofitable) visit to the casino, it was time to head back.
+Afterwards, we wandered up Carlton Hill, which is like a mini Las Vegas, but full of haunted houses, waxwork museums and suchlike.
+We paid a quick (and unprofitable) visit to the casino before it was time to head back.

 A Relaxing Winter

 As we come to the end of our stay in snowy Toronto, it’s time to look back at the last few months.
 It has certainly been very relaxing and couldn’t be more in contrast to the first half of last year when we were backpacking through India, Nepal and Sri Lanka!